 However, California, New Jersey, and Rhode Island have successfully implemented paid family leave and New York's law will take effect in 2018.

-With funding from the U.S. Department of Labor, Hawaii Children's Network is working with its community partners to determine what a Paid Family Medical Leave policy looks like for Hawaii that is good for families, business and our State economy.
+With funding from the U.S. Department of Labor, Hawaii Children's Network is an integral member of the Hawaii Paid Family Leave Coalition to determine what a Paid Family Medical Leave policy looks like for Hawaii that is good for families, business and our State economy.